Our Father Jacob

 Jacob's sojourn in Haran is narrated in Chapters 29−31.
 While there he gained a total of four wives, eleven sons and a daughter.
 Moses recounts the strange manner in which Jacob gained Leah and Rachel as brides by the trickery of his uncle Laban.
 Jacob agreed to 14 years of service as a bride price for the two women, but ended up staying 20 years (Gen 31:38).
 It reads almost like a soap opera and Laban is clearly painted as the villain of the drama.
 Indeed, Laban turned out to be manipulative crook who sought to cheat Jacob at every opportunity for his own material advantage (Gen 31:36-42).
 But after all Jacob's years of service to Laban the God of Abraham and of Isaac turned Laban's schemes against him and blessed Jacob with a large family and wealth in the form of extensive herds.

-While heterosexual monogamy as a lifetime covenant may be God's desire for marriage, He clearly permitted polygamy and it was valued by ancient Israelites (Ruth 4:11; Ps 45:10-16; SS 6:8-9).
+According to God's design marriage is exclusively heterosexual and monogamy was established by the pattern of the first couple (Gen 2:24; Matt 19:4).
+However, God clearly permitted polygamy and it was valued by ancient Israelites (Ruth 4:11; Ps 45:10-16; SS 6:8-9).
 The four wives of Jacob were given to him by God (cf. 2Sam 12:8).
 Whether polygamy is advisable or practical is a separate issue.
-Moreover, the story of the twelve sons and the tribes descending from the four wives are so integrated into the story of the Messiah that it is difficult not to regard them as part of God's sovereign plan.
+Moreover, the story of the twelve sons and the tribes descending from the four wives is so integrated into the story of the Messiah that it is difficult not to regard them as part of God's sovereign plan.
 In particular God did justice for Leah, the less-loved first wife (Gen 29:30), because her son Judah became the ancestor of Yeshua the Messiah (Gen 29:35; Matt 1:2).

 Meanwhile back in Canaan… Esau decided if he couldn't kill Jacob he would violate his parents' wishes and take more wives, a total of five (Gen 26:34; 28:9; 36:2-3).
 Moses notes that Isaac regarded Esau's courting of daughters of Canaan as evil (Gen 28:8), which means that Isaac finally recognized the character of his firstborn.
 He likely regretted his plan to pass the covenantal blessing to Esau and thanked God that his wife had the chutzpah to intervene.
 During Jacob's absence Esau not only gained wives but considerable wealth and power in the region (cf. Gen 32:4, 6; 33:9).